Derposoft/delay-counter/README.md

 soon tm

 ## how to use this:
-### step 1
+### step 1: enter in values

-Change the delays for each gate by tweaking the "static int (gate)" values at the beginning of the file before compiling
+Change the delays for each gate by tweaking the "static int (gate)" values at the beginning of the code file before compiling

-### step 2
+### step 2: enter in expression

 To count up all of the delays of a combinatorial circuit, enter each "layer" L_n of gates separated by '+', beginning from the gate leading to the output.
 Separate gates in each layer by commas.